siteknower/crystisDesktopNet/README.md

 One of the key benefits of **CrystisDesktop** is that you **do not need to install Crystal Reports or Crystal Reports Runtime**.
 The library unpacks and integrates all necessary dependencies automatically when first used.

-## Features
+### Key Features
-- Display Crystal Reports seamlessly in .NET desktop applications.
+- Seamless integration of Crystal Reports into .NET desktop applications.
-- No need to install Crystal Reports or its runtime.
-- Automatic unpacking of required dependencies.
-- Uses **WebView2** for rendering reports inside the application.
-- Lightweight and easy to integrate.
+- **No additional installations required:** Everything is handled by `CrystisDesktop.dll`.
+- The library automatically extracts required files when first used:
+  - `Microsoft.Web.WebView2.Core.dll`
+  - `Microsoft.Web.WebView2.WinForms.dll`
+  - `Newtonsoft.Json.dll`
+  - `WebView2Loader.dll`
+- Supports placing `.rpt` report files directly in the application directory.

 ## Getting Started